dailydotdev/daily-apps/packages/components/README.md

 A demo page is available on port 8090 when running `yarn serve`.
 The demo shows the different components and styles that can be found in the library.

-## [WIP] Storybook
+## Storybook

 [Storybook][storybook] provides much easier way to understand the components than the current demo page.
-Currently not all components are covered with stories but there are some stories and we will add more.
+Most components, if not all, are covered with stories.
 `yarn storybook` will serve the storybook on port 6006.

 Live version: https://storybook.dailynow.co